Stuycs-K/finalprojectapcs-5-zheng-brian-wang-jerry/DEVLOG-Jerry.md

 ### 2025-06-03 -  finished basic grayRows method.
 Got grayRows to work with one notable bug, which can be fixed later.
 Noticed lock could be fixed (visual bug only). ~1.5 hours

+### 2025-06-04 -  tried to fix grayRows method.
+Fixed most of grayRows (one main issue with shifting down after grayRows were created). ~1 hour

+### 2025-06-05 -  Started on new grayRows-based gamemode.
+Started and finished new gamemode, where eveything works except shifting down after grayRows get removed. ~1.5 hours

+### 2025-06-03 -  Started second gamemode and documentation
+Wrote a "Fast Rotate" gamemode and started on READMe documentation. ~1.5 hours